Macmod/ldapx/README.md

 Applies:

-* The specified `BaseDN` middleware chains to the DN of the entry being modified
+* The specified `BaseDN` middleware chain to the DN of the entry being modified

-* The specified `AttrEntries` middleware chains to the attribute entries specified as modifications
+* The specified `AttrEntries` middleware chain to the attribute entries specified as modifications

 ### Add

 Applies:

-* The specified `BaseDN` middleware chains to the DN of the entry being added
+* The specified `BaseDN` middleware chain to the DN of the entry being added

-* The specified `AttrEntries` middleware chains to the attribute entries of the entry being added
+* The specified `AttrEntries` middleware chain to the attribute entries of the entry being added

 ### Delete

-Applies the specified `BaseDN` middleware chains to the DN of the entry being deleted.
+Applies the specified `BaseDN` middleware chain to the DN of the entry being deleted.

 ### ModifyDN

-Applies the specified `BaseDN` middleware chains to:
+Applies the specified `BaseDN` middleware chain to:

 * The DN of the entry being modified